mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/azure/_index.md

     "coldstart_azure_interval"
     "Probability of a cold start happening before minute X" >}}

+As you can see, some cold starts happen earlier than 20 minutes, so this behavior seems less deterministic than it used to be in the past.

 Read more: [When Does Cold Start Happen on Azure Functions?](/serverless/coldstarts/azure/intervals/)